Location: Bangalore, India

 Photo credits: Lester Rozario

 This residence in Bangalore was conceived as three blocks wrapped around a courtyard.
-The idea was to have an inward looking space where this courtyard is the heart of the house.
-The courtyard also becomes an assured source of light and ventilation even if the neighbours overbuild.
-As architects engaging in residential projects in the city, it is always a concern that potential neighbouring construction may undermine the intended architectural intention.
+The idea was to have an inward-looking space where this courtyard is the heart of the house.
+The courtyard also becomes an assured source of light and ventilation even if the neighbors overbuild.
+As architects engaging in residential projects in the city, it is always a concern that potential neighboring construction may undermine the intended architectural intention.